azliu0/azliu/logs/rise-and-fall-of-honeycomb.md

 I'm not sure how to detect this early on, but red flags might include someone dragging on internship or job offers, e.g., "I have an internship lined up in X months, the startup must work by then or I will accept the offer".
+Even if well-intentioned, incentives like this are sinister to the startup.

+This is one problem with YC, which is that it's become a credential, it can be gamed to get into, and it's too easy to give up immediately after the batch when the prestige goes away.

 ## Future